yangshun/luna/README.md

 Using Luna is a three-step process: Write.
 Build.
 Deploy.
 View the a sample of the blog here: [http://yangshun.github.io/luna/](http://yangshun.github.io/luna/).

+**Note:** You will have to install the Python package `dicttoxml` in order to enable RSS for the blog.
+Simply install it by running:

+		pip install dicttoxml

+Or:

+		easy_install dicttoxml

 Writing
 --